duncan-G/django-nginx-template/README.md

 A Dockerized Django 1.11 boilerplate with nginx as the reverse proxy.
 This meant to run on AWS with PostgreSQL on RDS and celery on Amazon SQS.

-Setup PostgreSQL DB and SQS queue.
+Setup PostgreSQL DB on RDS and SQS queue.
 Make adjustments to .env file and place the correct AWS credentials. </br>
 To run locally us `docker-compose.yml` (Will NOT start celery beat or worker):

 ``